 Players need to be comfortable on the ice before they can learn hockey skills.

 Take some skating lessons and practice how to stop, turn, fall, and get up from a

 fall.
 It's also helpful to know how to skate backward and to stop and turn while skating

 When you're ready for the ice, choose a team, league, and coach who emphasize safe,

-whether the league allows checking.
-Checking is colliding with another player on purpose.
+out whether the league allows checking.
+Checking is colliding with another player

 The coach should be at all practices and games, insist all players use the right